 Cinsaut is a perfect grape for the Rhone Valley as it thrives in the hot, windy weather.
 Cinsaut plantings are on the decline in Chateauneuf du Pape.
 Currently, close to 2.6% of the appellations vineyards are devoted to Cinsaut.
 Cinsaut is used primarily as a blending grape in the Southern Rhone Valley as it pairs well with Grenache, Syrah and Mourvedre.

 The dark skinned grape ripens early and often delivers prolific yields.
 When growers work with the variety and reduce yields, Cinsaut delivers floral and ripe strawberry notes as well as hints of dried fruit.
-The late ripening grape, due to its natural, low level of tannin and acidity, coupled with strong aromatic quality is often used in the production of Rose’wine in Provence.
+The late ripening grape, due to its natural, low level of tannin and acidity, coupled with strong aromatic quality is often used in the production of Rose’ in Provence.

 In fact, at least one producer in the Languedoc makes wine using 100% Cinsault, Domaine Le Boede.
 Cinsault is also quite popular in Gigondas, Tavel, Cotes du Rhone, Costieres de Nimes, Coteaux du Tricastin, Cotes du Ventoux and the Cotes du Luberon appellations.